Call No Man Father

 2. The speaker would no longer be the authority; the word of God would be.

 The second point is crucial!
-Throughout Christian history, horrible errors have occurred because people followed human leaders instead of the Bible.
+Throughout Christian history, serious errors have been made because people followed human leaders instead of the Bible.
 And Jesus warned of this repeatedly.